-- 2.1 Council will put forward the Vice President as their nominated candidate to be the Association's President - 2.2 In the event of the Vice President being unable to fulfil the role of President, Council shall elect another Council member to put forward as their nominated candidate.
-The election for the nominated candidate will take place following the procedure in section 1 above for the election of Vice President. - 2.3 All Full Members of the Association will be invited to submit nominations of candidates willing to stand as President, proposed and seconded and supported by a further five Full Members. - 2.4 Candidates for election to be president must be Full Members of the Association. - 2.5 Should an election be required voting will be conducted by the Civica or any successor organisation. - 2.6 Voting papers will be prepared and every Full Member entitled to vote shall have a voting paper sent to him/her at his/her registered address.
-The voting paper will either list the candidates at the election or be accompanied by a separate list of those candidates willing to stand.
+- 2.1 Council will put forward the Vice President as their nominated candidate to be the Association's President. - 2.2 In the event of the Vice President being unable to fulfil the role of President, Council shall elect another Council member to put forward as their nominated candidate.
+The election for the nominated candidate will take place following the procedure in section 1 above for the election of Vice President. - 2.3 All Full Members of the Association will be invited to submit nominations of candidates willing to stand as President, proposed and seconded and supported by a further five Full Members. - 2.4 Candidates for election to be President must be Full Members of the Association. - 2.5 Should an election be required voting will be conducted by the Civica or any successor organisation. - 2.6 Voting papers will be prepared and every Full Member entitled to vote shall have a voting paper sent to him/her at his/her registered address.
+The voting paper will either list the candidates at the election or be accompanied by a separate list of those candidates willing to stand. - 2.7 The ballot shall be conducted so as to secure that so far as is reasonably practicable the members voting do so in secret.

-- 2.7 The ballot shall be conducted so as to secure that so far as is reasonably practicable the members voting do so in secret. - 2.8 The result of the election shall be determined solely by counting the number of votes cast directly for each candidate by those voting (nothing in this paragraph being taken to prevent the system of voting used for the election being the single transferable vote). - 2.9 The votes given at the election shall be fairly and accurately counted (any inaccuracy in counting being disregarded for the purpose of this paragraph if it is accidental and on a scale which could not affect the result of the election). - 2.10 Civica (or successor organisation) will inform the General Secretary, or their representative, of the outcome of the election and it will be their responsibility to inform first the candidates and then Council and the membership. - 2.11 This bye-law does not prevent co-option of the President pursuant to Rule 11.11.
+- 2.8 The result of the election shall be determined solely by counting the number of votes cast directly for each candidate by those voting (nothing in this paragraph being taken to prevent the system of voting used for the election being the single transferable vote). - 2.9 The votes given at the election shall be fairly and accurately counted (any inaccuracy in counting being disregarded for the purpose of this paragraph if it is accidental and on a scale which could not affect the result of the election). - 2.10 Civica (or successor organisation) will inform the General Secretary, or their representative, of the outcome of the election and it will be their responsibility to inform first the candidates and then Council and the membership.